 Behind this trend lie deeper problems: lack of educational and employment opportunities for girls past secondary school, as well as the social and family pressure to marry – especially if they already have a boyfriend.
 In Nepal, for instance, there has been an increase in “love marriages” where adolescent boys and girls decide to marry.

 6/“Child marriage is a family matter.
 It does not concern us”

 The consequences of child marriage do not just stay within the family.
 When 12 million girls are married before 18 every year, everyone is affected.
 Child marriage perpetuates cycles of poverty, inequality and oppression – from one generation to another.
 It is one of the most blatant manifestations of gender inequality worldwide.
 It should concern us all.

 Child marriage is not linked to a single religion.
 It happens to girls of Hindu, Muslim or Catholic faith, as well as girls from other faiths.
 In fact, religious leaders play a crucial role in tackling child marriage.
 They can check that the bride and the groom are both above 18 before a religious wedding, promote progressive interpretation of religious texts, and help people understand that their religion does not condone child marriage.

 Girls can play a huge role in ending child marriage if they have access to education and know about their rights.
 Many girls who once faced child marriage, now advocate for an end to the practice.
 Girls speaking from experience are well placed to change the minds of their peers and community members.

 The causes and drivers of child marriage are as varied as they are complex.
 And by constantly challenging the myths about child marriage and setting the record straight we are all a step closer to solving a problem that affects 15 million girls each year.

 This story was originally published for International Women’s Day in 2017.
-So many people liked it throughout the year, we thought we’d re-share it over the holidays.
+So many people liked it throughout the year, we thought we’d re-share it.